 - Tenant to Landlord (End of Lease) [.pdf] – no prior notice is required in Massachusetts at the end of a fixed-term lease, but it is recommended to send the landlord a letter.

-- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Massachusetts for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Tenant to Landlord (Month-to-Month) [.pdf] – notice of the longer of 30 days or 1 month is required in Massachusetts for month-to-month leases or “at will” tenants that pay rent month-to-month.

 - Landlord to Tenant (End of Lease) [.pdf] – no prior notice is required in Massachusetts at the end of a fixed-term lease, but it is recommended to send the tenant a letter.

 Purpose.
 A Massachusetts lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Massachusetts.
-State law requires giving at least 30 days notice for termination.
-However, state law does not require notice to be given to end fixed term lease agreements on their end date.
+State law requires giving at least 30 days’ or 1-month notice, whichever is longer, for termination.
+However, state law does not require notice to be given to end fixed-term lease agreements on their end date.

 Read further to learn more about notice requirements and the residential lease termination process in Massachusetts.

 Massachusetts Notice Requirements for Lease Termination